Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework

 In recent algorithms, policy updates are often batched using an experience buffer.
 This allows learning multiple times from an experience by replaying it, but also speeding up the policy improvement steps by performing mini-batch gradient descent in deep RL.
 Two choices linked to buffers arise: deciding which experiences in the buffer will be replaced by new ones, and which experiences to select to update the policy.

-\paragraph{Replacement.} While the simplest replacement criterion is based on recency, more elaborated techniques have also been studied.
-For example, \shortciteA{de_bruin_improved_2016} proposes to use two experience buffers: one that is close to the current policy (recency criterion), while another tries to keep the stored experiences as close as possible to a uniform distribution over the state-action space.
-This allows computing more robust policies and reduces the need for continuous thorough exploration.
+\paragraph{Replacement.} While the simplest replacement criterion is based on recency, more elaborate techniques have also been studied.
+For example, \shortciteA{de_bruin_improved_2016} propose using two experience buffers: one that is close to the current policy (recency criterion), while another one keeps the stored experiences close to a uniform distribution over the state-action space.
+This allows the computation of more robust policies and reduces the need for continuous, thorough exploration.

 \paragraph{Selection.} The most straightforward method for selecting experiences from the buffer is to choose them uniformly.
-Nevertheless, research has demonstrated in various papers that more intelligent experience selection strategies can significantly improve results in practice.
+However, research has shown in various articles that more intelligent experience selection strategies can significantly improve results in practice.
 For instance, prioritized sampling, as discussed in \shortciteA{schaul_prioritized_2016}, is one such approach that has been shown to yield superior outcomes.